-EVNTIDX uniquely identifies each other medical expense event (i.e., each record on the OME file) and is the variable required to link other medical events to data files containing details on prescribed medicines (the-MEPS 2001 Prescribed Medicines File).
-For details on linking, see Section 5.0, or the MEPS 2001 Appendix File, HC-059I.
+EVNTIDX uniquely identifies each dental event (i.e., each record on the dental file) and is the variable required to link dental events to data files containing details on prescribed medicines (MEPS 2002 Prescribed Medicines file).
+For details on linking see Section 5.0 or the MEPS 2002 Appendix File, HC-067I.

 FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment.
+For example, a charge for orthodontia is typically covered in a flat fee arrangement where all visits are covered under one flat fee dollar amount.
+These events would have the same value for FFEEIDX.
 FFEEIDX identifies a flat fee payment that was identified using information from the Household Component.